 Enable Camera 2 API in Build.prop

 It is one of the perfect methods to enable many of the hidden Android features in smartphones.
 You can enable the Camera API 2 also using the Build.prop.
-However, you need to understand that this method has an only fifty-fifty chance of success.
-It works on smartphones which come with Camera2 API support in the ROM but disabled its functionality for some other reasons.
+However, you need to understand that this method has only a fifty-fifty chance of success.
+It works on smartphones that come with Camera2 API support in the ROM but disabled its functionality for some other reasons.
 Follow the steps carefully.

 - Download and install any file manager app from the Google Play store, which supports root explorer.
 Here, we use the most popular one, i.e., ES File Manager.

-- Navigate to the system partition in your rooted Android phone and find the file named as Build.prop.
+- Navigate to the system partition in your rooted Android phone and find the file named Build.prop.

 - Open the Build.prop file using the text editor.